devnationworld/resources/README.md

 ## How-to's
+[A beginner’s guide to routing in Next.JS, with examples.](https://www.sitepoint.com/routing-in-next-js-beginner-guide/) Kingsley Ubah shares how to set up a Next.js project and how the system of file routing in Next.js works.
+[SITEPOINT]

+[The right way to use favicons.](https://dzone.com/articles/the-right-way-to-use-favicons) Alexey Shepelev gives a run-down on how to work with favicons.
+[DZONE]

+[How to solve any iOS crash ever.](https://swiftrocks.com/how-to-solve-any-ios-crash-ever) Ever had a crash in which you had absolutely no idea what was going on, and no amount of testing allowed you to reproduce the issue?
+If so, read this!
+[SWIFTROCKS]

+[Stretching the UX of Android apps for foldable phones.](https://proandroiddev.com/stretching-the-ux-of-android-apps-for-foldable-phones-d51957463f87) To make apps foldable-aware, Google has provided some tools with Android Jetpack within a new WindowManager API that enables apps to benefit from screen size change.
+[PROANDROIDDEV]

 [Front-end developer skills you must have.](https://www.interviewbit.com/blog/front-end-developer-skills/) Front-end developers require a combination of technical and soft abilities.
 If you’re pursuing a career as a Front-end Developer, these are the talents you’ll need to develop.
 [INTERVIEWBIT]

 [Top 50 data structure and algorithms interview questions for programmers.](https://medium.com/javarevisited/50-data-structure-and-algorithms-interview-questions-for-programmers-b4b1ac61f5b0) Frequently asked programming interview questions from different interviews for programmers at different levels of experience.
 [MEDIUM.JAVAREVISITED]